 Aurora, CO 80013

-You'll find us on the hill, one block east and one block south of S. Tower Rd. and E. Hampden Ave.
+You'll find us on the hill, one block east and one block north of S. Tower Rd. and E. Hampden Ave.

 Regular Sunday Schedule